EddieHubCommunity/BioDrop/README.md

 3. Navigate to the project directory `cd LinkFree`
 4. Install dependencies with `npm install`
 5. Run `npm start`
-6. Optional : Run the tests with `npm run cypress:run`
+6. Optional: Run the tests with `npm run cypress:run`

 Alternatively, skip all the steps by using [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/EddieHubCommunity/LinkFree/)

 ## 👨‍💻 Contributing

-- Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+- Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **greatly appreciated**.
 - Check out our [contribution guidelines](https://github.com/EddieHubCommunity/LinkFree/blob/main/Contributing.md) for more information.